 The NSW Police tend to take action using the Confiscation of Proceeds of Crime Act.
 Federal offences may lead to action being taken under the confiscation of Proceeds of Crimes Act (Commonwealth).
 Both of these Draconian acts of parliament have little regard for hardship – for example the acts of a husband may have financially devastating effects upon the wife and children.
 There is no discretion in forfeiture orders under these acts – if part of a house was financed through serious criminal activity, the whole house would be forfeited.

 How We Can Help You:

-Nyman Gibson Stewart has a high degree of expertise and experience in dealing with Proceeds of Crime matters.
+Nyman Gibson Miralis has a high degree of expertise and experience in dealing with Proceeds of Crime matters.
 We make certain that our client’s rights are protected so that their assets are not unfairly targeted and forfeited by authorities.